The Kennedy Krieger Festival of Trees 2017 is November 24-26!

 6 Red Tickets: Remote Control Race Track and Simulator Ride

-$5 Wristband: Unlimited Carousel, Train and Inflatable Slide Rides
+$10 Wristband: Unlimited Carousel, Train and Fun House

-Friday at 11am the popular group Milkshake is scheduled to perform, so expect the main stage and through area to be busy at that time.
-The kids will love it, though!
-Milkshake is scheduled to perform again at 4pm for those who couldn’t make the morning show!
+The popular group Milkshake is scheduled to perform multiple times on Friday, so expect the main stage and through area to be busy at those times.

 The shopping area has an incredible amount of unique items and gifts for you to browse and buy.

 Kids can visit Santa, and share with him their gift wishes!

 One tip — lunchtime in the eating area gets very, very crowded.
 If you can, plan to get food a little early, and grab some seats at a table.